gildor2/UEViewer/README.md

 versions.
 You may copy **Tools/umodel.natvis** file to *C:\Users\Your_user_folder\My Documents\Visual Studio 20NN\Visualizers*,
 and after that you'll be able to view *TArray* and *FString* structures during debug session.

+### Visual Studio Code
+As was mentioned earlier, UModel source code comes with Visual Studio Code project.
+You may easily edit, launch and debug UModel with it.
+For debugging, there are 2 configurations: "No arguments" runs UModel with default startup UI, and for command line use you may launch 2nd "Volatile" configuration, which reads command line string from file *docs/cmdline.cfg* - please refer to [Response files documentation](https://github.com/gildor2/UModel/wiki/Response-file) for details on its format.

 Directory structure
 -------------------